Negin-Yazdani-Motlagh/YC-Job-Analytics/README.md

 - Grouped by Year and Month
 - Each month includes a breakdown of soft skills mentioned in job posts, sorted in descending order based on their frequency.
 - The total number of job posts for each month is recorded to provide context for skill frequency analysis

+### `soft_skills_proportion_chart.png`
+**Purpose**: To provide a visual representation of the proportion of job posts mentioning at least one soft skill over time.
+This chart helps identify trends and patterns in the demand for soft skills in the job market.
+**Key Functionality**:
+- Displays how the emphasis on soft skills in job postings evolves across months and years
+- The chart is organized by date, ensuring an easy-to-follow timeline
+- Each data point represents the normalized ratio of job posts mentioning soft skills to the total job posts for a given period